 There are two main types of Lionhead rabbits: single mane and double mane.
 The number of manes depends on the number of genes a rabbit receives from its parents.
 Two mane genes result in a double mane while one mane gene results in a single mane.

 Interestingly, you can’t tell the difference between a single mane and a double mane rabbit in adults of the breed just by looking at them.
-They’re only discernable at birth.
+They’re only discernible at birth.

 To tell the difference, look for a V formation around their belly.
 This will signify it’s a double mane breed.

-A single mane Lionhead rabbit will look like any other rabbit.
+A single-maned Lionhead rabbit will look like any other rabbit.

-The Lionhead rabbit was recognized by the American Rabbit Breeders Association here in the United States in 2013.
-Because it is a relatively new breed here, there are fewer “approved” varieties than in other parts of the world like the United Kingdom.
+The American Rabbit Breeders Association recognized the Lionhead rabbit in the United States in 2013.
+Because it is a relatively new breed here, there are fewer “approved” varieties than in other parts of the world, like the United Kingdom.

 The ones recognized in the USA are: